-Inspectors will consider the provider's approach to safeguarding and the degree to which this promotes and supports a culture of safety and well-being within the provider community, whether on-site, off-site or online.
-This includes considering the effectiveness of the provider's own evaluation of its safeguarding arrangements.
+Inspectors must consider the school's approach to safeguarding and the degree to which this promotes and supports a culture of safety and wellbeing within the school community whether on-site, off-site or online.
+This includes considering the effectiveness of the school's own evaluation of its safeguarding arrangements.